 Grammar is given a primary focus throughout daily activities, weekly assignments, and evaluations.
 Students will obtain 6 university credits and 1 high school credit.
-The objective of this course is to reinforce the competences and to give an appreciation of a university course.
+The objective of this course is to improve French writing skills and to experience the structure of a university course.
 This course is strongly recommended for students planning to attend l'Université de Saint-Boniface.

-Please read additional details under the section "Postsecondary courses available for Grade 12 students"
+\\Please read additional details under the section "Postsecondary courses available for Grade 12 students"